isomerpages/imda-tradetrust/_solution/Banker or Financier.md

 document chains, automating key processes such as document validation, payments, and fund release upon meeting conditions.
-By offering digital trade finance, it provides overall convenience and cost savings for all parties in the supply chain, faster trade transactions and reduced turnaround times for trade finance activities, offering improved document checks for compliance and validity, thereby providing assurance to banks' customers and their trading partners.</p>
+By offering digital trade finance, it provides overall convenience and cost savings for all parties in the supply chain, faster trade transactions, improved document checks for compliance and validity, thereby providing assurance to banks' customers and their trading partners.</p>
 <p></p>
 </li>
 <li>